 As you can see below, Engineer Bill Smith was first introduced while working in Motorola in 1987.
 He got 10x reductions in product failure in 5 years there.

 - General electric – 1995

-Nowadays, six sigma is not confined to big giants and every firm can get trained their workers.
+Nowadays, six sigma is not confined to big giants, and every firm can train its workers.
 All production units are following Six sigma with lean technology.
 Both are developed in Japan.

 How Six Sigma Works?

 We will discuss all this with a simple scenario.

 First of all, we have to set the target and